Yantai CIMC Raffles Shipyard

 Yantai Raffles specializes in offshore and marine fabrication, and shares in the company have been traded on the Oslo OTC system in Norway since May 2006.

-In 1994, Brian Chang, a Singaporean of South African descent, founded Yantai Raffles at the junction of Bohai Bay and the Yellow Sea.
+Originally established as Yantai Shipyard in 1977, it merged in 1994 with a Singaporean enterprise started by Brian Chang to become Yantai Raffles.
 The shipyard is in close proximity to Korea and Japan, an area that accounts for 80% of the global shipbuilding capacity.
 YRS is the only shipyard in China to be majority foreign-owned.
 It has agreed to acquire 100% of the Sanlian Longkou shipyard in Shandong, China.

 Since March 2013, it has been a wholly own subsidiary of CIMC.

 History

 Chang founded Yantai Raffles Offshore Limited (YRS) in 1994.
 Previously, he had worked with various companies in Singapore and Malaysia in the marine industry, including Mobil, Jardine Offshore, M.J Batty and Far East Shipyard (now known as Keppel FELS) between 1965 and 1970.
 In 1971, he started his own company, Promet (now known as PPL), which grew in size over his decade-long tenure.
 He has worked for 40 years in the shipbuilding and marine fabrication sector, overseeing more than 600 marine construction projects.

 Yantai Raffles became known as CIMC Raffles after CIMC invested in the company.
 By March 2013, CIMC had acquired all outstanding shares of CIMC Raffles.
 It will now become a subsidiary of CIMC Offshore Holdings Co., Ltd.